 1 of 3 Options for Playing the Value Add Basketball Game

-The following detailed instructions are one of three options for following the directions to play the Value Add Basketball Game.
+The main instructions with everything you need to play the game are always here, and ThE following detailed instructions are one of three options for following the directions to play the Value Add Basketball Game.
 The most popular instructions are these Quick Start instructions used by more than 30,000 as of April 2020.
 If you use google docs, you can click here to access the combined instructions that contain both the Quick Start instructions and the detailed instructions in this document - and it is much easier to find specific items because the pages are numbered to correspond with the numbers on the Table of Contents below.
 However, if you do not (or prefer not to) use Google Docs then this blog provides all the same detailed instructions not in the Quick Start instructions to walk through the entire set-up of the game and find advanced rules and clarifications by looking down the Table of Contents for the info you want - then searching for those words in the document.